 When learning and fun are synonymous, students come to really love learning – even the hard stuff!

 There was a time when the artist Michelangelo was 15 and he was working on a sculpture.
 He was invited by a friend to go on a hunt.
 Michelangelo turned down the opportunity.
 After being chided by his friend, Michelangelo said, "For me, marble has the excitement of the hunt."
 Because of his deep interest in sculpture, Michelangelo would rather work than play.
 The same thing can happen with learning.
 With a true interest in a topic, a child may have the opportunity to enjoy the excitement of the hunt themselves.
 What can they discover, uncover, create and find?

 To further heighten interest, consider integrating all school subjects into the theme.
 Dividing all our learning up into flavorless bite-sized pieces is like eating a cake one ingredient at a time.
 That would be icky!
 Rather, when all school subjects are stirred up together into the experience, the learning is so much more delicious and memorable -- and they are more likely to ask for more!

 Truth is, nothing is impossible, as long as there are people who really care.

-I admit that the majority of schools are far from being ready to make drastic changes.
+I admit that the majority of schools are far from being ready to make these drastic changes.
 But the rules are about to change.
-In today’s economy, people will need to adapt to the new circumstance.
+In today’s economy, people will need to adapt to the new circumstances.